dgroomes/browser-extension-framework/README.md

       code has components that run in all contexts: background scripts, popup scripts, content scripts, and the web page.
     * For more information, see [RPC Framework](#rpc-framework)
-* `web-extension-framework/`
+* `browser-extension-framework/`
-    * The code in this directory implements an RPC-centric web extension framework.
+    * The code in this directory implements an RPC-centric browser extension framework.
 It depends on the lower-level `rpc-framework`.
-    * For more information, see [Web Extension Framework](#web-extension-framework)
+    * For more information, see [Browser Extension Framework](#browser-extension-framework)

-## Web Extension Framework
+## Browser Extension Framework

-WebExtensionFramework is an RPC-centric web extension framework.
+BrowserExtensionFramework is an RPC-centric web extension framework.
 I originally developed it while working on another project of mine: <https://github.com/dgroomes/stackoverflow-look-back>.

 Here are some key points: